 Pamela B. Maass is a zealous advocate for her clients.
 She is an innovative trial lawyer with over 40 jury trials under her belt and is an experienced stage actor.
 She has dedicated her legal career to seeking justice for people who are injured by others.
-She was awarded the 2017 Excellence in Civil Legal Victim Representation Award by Rocky Mountain Victim Law Center for efforts seeking civil justice for victims of sexual assaults, violent crime and alcohol related crashes.
+She was awarded the 2017 Excellence in Civil Legal Victim Representation Award by Rocky Mountain Victim Law Center for efforts seeking civil justice for victims of sexual assaults, violent crime and alcohol related crashes, and the 2018 Purple Ribbon from Violence Free Colorado/Colorado Coalition Against Domestic Violence.
 She also recovered a $1.2 million dollar premises liability verdict and a $4.2 million dollar motorcycle crash verdict for her clients at trial in Arapahoe County, Colorado.

 Pamela B. Maass earned her Juris Doctorate from the University of Colorado Law School in 2010 after earning her Bachelor’s in Industrial Engineering and Master’s in Civil and Environmental Engineering from Arizona State University in 2004 and 2006 respectively.
 In law school, Pamela advocated on behalf of victims of violent crime as a law clerk for the Gang Unit of the Denver District Attorney’s Office and again as law clerk for the 18th Judicial District Attorney’s Office.
 After law school, Pamela served as a Felony Deputy District Attorney in Boulder, Colorado, conducting more than 40 jury trials and hundreds of motions hearings for cases involving victims of crime.